sabitov-kirill/data-analysis-vector-imges/README.md

 Images will be placed in `out/` folder.

-*Note:* Some scripts requires latex installation.
+*Note:* Some scripts requires LaTeX and drawio installation.
 In order to install it on Ubuntu (tested on Ubuntu 24.04), run:

 ```sh